bevyengine/bevy-website/content/learn/book/storing-data/relations.md

 Note that `add_children` and `with_children` only set up the `ChildOf` and `Children` components, and nothing else.
 If you want any other components, you'll need to add them yourself.

-The `ChildOf` relation uses the [`linked_spawn`] option, which means that when a parent is despawned, it's children (and their children, and so on) are also despawned automatically.
+The `ChildOf` relation uses the [`linked_spawn`] option, which means that when a parent is despawned, its children (and their children, and so on) are also despawned automatically.

 ```rs
 fn despawn_vehicle(mut commands: Commands, vehicle: Entity) {